uinnn/nbt/README.md

 ## Extended NBT Types

-In addition to the robust set provided by Minecraft, this implementation introduces eight supplementary NBT types, enhancing the versatility of the system:
+In addition to these previous NBT provided by Minecraft, this implementation introduces 14 new types:

-1. **Char**: Introducing a simple primitive char type.
+1. **Char**: Simple Char.
-2. **Boolean**: Departing from Minecraft's approach, utilizing 1 byte for 8 boolean values through a bit-based strategy, optimizing storage efficiency.
+2. **Boolean**: Minecraft uses a Byte Tag to store boolean, in this imlpementation, we use a Byte too, but, with support to get the 8 bits of the byte, making possible to store 8 boolean in one Boolean Tag.
+Optimizing this way 8x more memory
-3. **Set**: Akin to a List but tailored to exclude duplicates.
+3. **Set**: Equals to List, but without duplicates, of course.
-4. **ShortArray**: A straightforward primitive short array type.
+4. **ShortArray**: Simple ShortArray.
-5. **FloatArray**: Embracing a rudimentary primitive float array type.
+5. **FloatArray**: Simple FloatArray.
-6. **DoubleArray**: Enabling a basic primitive double array type.
+6. **DoubleArray**: Simple DoubleArray.
-7. **CharArray**: Incorporating a basic primitive char array type.
+7. **CharArray**: Simple CharArray.
-8. **BooleanArray**: Adhering to a primitive boolean array type, storing boolean values as 1 boolean per byte.
+8. **BooleanArray**: Default BooleanArray Type.
+Stores 1 boolean per byte
-9. **PackedBooleanArray**: Presenting a primitive boolean array type with a storage approach of 8 booleans per byte.
+9. **PackedBooleanArray**: Packed BooleanArray Type.
+Stores up to 8 boolean per byte, similar to BitSet
-10. **UUID**: Simple UUID type
+10. **UUID**: Simple UUID.
 11. **24 Bits**: An 24 bits (3 bytes) stored integer.
 12. **40 Bits**: An 40 bits (5 bytes) stored long.
 13. **48 Bits**: An 48 bits (6 bytes) stored long.